 2. Clean Large Surfaces with Dish Soap

 Boxelder bugs like to congregate on heat-reflective surfaces where they can soak up warmth.
 Once they’ve gathered on the exterior of a building, they can often find their way inside.
-To keep these bugs from hanging out on your home or business, spray and scrub down their perches with soapy water or scented cleaning solution.
+To keep these bugs from hanging out on your home or business, spray or scrub down their perches with soapy water or scented cleaning solution.

 Box Elder Bugs Gathering on Home